swagger-api/swagger-js/docs/usage/http-client-for-oas-operations.md

-# TryItOut Executor
+# HTTP client for OAS operations

-TryItOut Executor is an OpenAPI specific HTTP client for OAS operations.
+HTTP client for OAS operations is an OpenAPI specific HTTP client for OAS operations.
 It maps an OAS operation and values into an HTTP request.

-To execute an OAS operation, you need to provide TryItOut Executor with various properties.
+To execute an OAS operation, you need to provide HTTP client for OAS operations with various properties.

 Type notations are formatted like so: